 Jason Leistikow joined MHQP in 2008.
-As the Senior Information Systems Developer, he is responsible for developing and managing the information systems used to support MHQP operations.
+As the Senior IT Analyst/Developer, he is responsible for developing and managing the information systems used to support MHQP operations.
 In addition to serving as MHQP's principal database administrator, he is a key contributor for report generation and data analytics.
 Mr. Leistikow also manages several websites operated by MHQP.

 Mr. Leistikow brings over 20 years of experience in data analytics and in the management of information systems technologies.
 Prior to joining MHQP, Mr. Leistikow was an Applications Developer for the State Street Corporation in Boston.
 At this organization, he was responsible for creating and maintaining applications used to improve operating efficiencies within the organization.
 Previously, Mr. Leistikow was a Programmer/Analyst for the Picker Institute, a Boston-based healthcare quality research organization.
 Mr. Leistikow holds a Bachelor's degree in Business Administration with a concentration in Management Information Systems from the University of Wisconsin-Milwaukee.

-Natalya Martins joined MHQP in 2016 as a Project Coordinator for Patient Engagement Surveys.
+Natalya Martins joined MHQP in 2016 as a Project Specialist for Patient Engagement Surveys.
 Her responsibilities include coordinating activities related to the preparation and distribution of the Patient Engagement Survey.
 She collaborates on MHQP’s Clinical Guidelines for adult, pediatric, and perinatal preventive care.

 Prior to joining MHQP, Ms. Martins conducted research for the Department of Exercise Science at Skidmore College where she assessed the efficacy of nutritional supplements on exercise performance following fatiguing exercise.
 She also interned for the Legal Department at Liberty Mutual where she transposed and organized data.
 Ms. Martins received a Bachelor of Science degree from Skidmore College in Health & Exercise Science with a concentration in Pre-Health in May 2016.